In today’s post: Find 12 FANTASTIC movies and mini series like Downton Abbey!

 NOTE: the links in this post are Amazon affiliate links if you’d to purchase the movies.
 However, check first to see if you can find them for free on Netflix or Amazon instant video (with Prime membership).

 This gem from the geniuses at BBC chronicles the experiences of Jenny, a young nurse in London’s East End in the 1950’s.
 She goes to work (and live) at Nonnatus House, a convent where the nuns and nurses work together as midwives to deliver the babies born in the community.
 In a time when the lack of birth control meant large families for everyone and a place of wide-spread poverty, the midwives were busy day and night doing their best to support the community.
 Based on a true story, this series is an INCREDIBLE look at a time that feels much further away than just 60 years.
 It’s fascinating and touching, and you’re going to need your hanky.
-There are three seasons available so far, and at least some episodes are available on Netflix.
+There are six seasons available so far, and at least some episodes are available on Netflix.

 Set in the 1880’s, this television series introduces us to the inhabitants of the poor hamlet of Lark Rise and more prosperous town of Candleford.
 The main character is Laura, a Lark Rise girl who’s on her way up in the world as the newest employee in Candleford’s post office.
 (The series is actually based on memoirs written by Laura’s character.)
 The show is poetic and picturesque, heartfelt with hints of the grinding poverty so many of the people lived through.
 I especially appreciate the interactions between Laura’s mother and father, who are obviously very much in love but still struggle with the daily business of marriage and raising a family during hard times.
 Lark Rise to Candleford follows Laura through her “coming of age” years, including her first experiences with love and loss, and boasts a host of engaging supporting characters.
 The best part?
 There are FOUR full seasons – so plenty of hours of watch time here.